jesseduffield/jesseduffield.github.io/_posts/2026-6-9-ITS-DEATH.md

 ---

-This was posted to Hacker News and amazingly made the front page despite having nothing to do with tech!
+This story was posted to Hacker News and amazingly made the front page despite having nothing to do with tech!
 See comments [here](https://news.ycombinator.com/item?id=48469347).
 Thank you inatreecrown2 for posting it.